 The majority of people realize the practical importance of fintech apps and are increasingly spending consistent time using them.
 With growing demand the market has many good offers from developers including new fintech apps for accounting, investing, and money management.

 The following 18 examples of fintech apps will definitely succeed this year.
 Some of them are already gaining a reputation and the others will be interesting to study.
-Learn below more about this topic in this article created by our team at TMS.

 Top fintech apps

 MoneyLion – a new “unicorn” among the fintech apps

 MoneyLion is an American company that provides financial assistance to its users.
 For the past six years, the company has been giving clients safe access to loans.
 At the same time, it mediates lending, saving, and management processes.
 Given the good feedback from clients, MoneyLion isn’t far from reaching $1 billion in value which means we will have another “unicorn” in the industry.

 The Brazilian company offers an excellent variety of services.
 Nubank is useful for keeping track of invoices and payments as well as classifying your spending by categories and using Nubank Reward points to cover some expenses.
 The system updates in real-time, thus always giving an accurate view of your financial situation.
 Its future looks certain with recent news about the company raising almost half a million dollars of venture capital.